 Why Teach in Thailand?

 The answer to this question is usually quite subjective.
-But we’ve come up with a list of pros and cons to aid in your decision-making:
+Here’s a list of pros and cons to aid in your decision-making.

-● Private schools: While these schools may be more relaxed with more curriculum
+- Private schools: While these schools may be more relaxed with more curriculum flexibility, have smaller class sizes, better resources, and pay higher salaries, the workload is increased.

 Average Salary as an ESL/EFL Teacher in Thailand